adonisjs/v5-docs/content/guides/digging-deeper/ace.md

 #### args.spread

-The `@args.spread` method allows you define a catch all argument.
+The `@args.spread` method allows you to define a catch-all argument.
 It is like the [rest parameters ](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/rest_parameters) in Javascript and must always be the last argument.

 ```ts
 import { BaseCommand, args } from '@adonisjs/core/build/standalone'